In this article, you will learn the differences between choosing Python or C++ as programming language when working with the Qt framework.

 - Python comes with batteries included, also known as the extensive standard library.

-- Python uses weak-typing, no need to define data types when not necessary.
+- Python uses dynamic-typing, no need to define data types when not necessary.

 - Python has a package manager and a huge collection of open source libraries.

 Overall, these factors multiply the development velocity of a Python Qt project compared to a C++ Qt project manifold.
 Since developer times is valuable, this fact should definitely be considered when choosing the programming language for a project.

 The Python programming language has become very popular in the last few years due to the rise of data science and machine learning.

 Python is ranked as the third most popular programming language on GitHub.
 In comparison, C++ ranks as the fifth most popular programming language.

 You may ask why it is essential that the programming language you choose for a project is widespread.
 The answer is simple, with popularity comes to a bigger community, more libraries, more developers and higher discovery rate of issues in the programming language and its tools.